TanukiMCP/tellurideskihotels.com/MASTER_ARTICLE_GENERATION_PROMPT.md

 5. **Booking CTAs:** `ArticleBookingWidget` - For conversion points
 6. **Planning Tools:** `TripCalculator` - For trip cost estimation and engagement
 7. **Activities:** `ActivityShowcase` - For highlighting experiences
+8. **Events & Festivals:** `BlogEventsWidget` - For displaying local events and festivals with manual curation

 **⚠️ VARIETY IS KEY:** Don't overuse any single component type.
 Balance hotel grids with maps and planning tools.
 Use `BlogMap` when content discusses geography, locations, or spatial relationships instead of adding more hotel widgets.